 Check out our ML-based solution for human retina image recognition

-Machine learning projects are developed as a part of the ML pipeline and tend to be experimental in nature.
-MLOps, on the other hand, helps engineers and scientists implement the stages of the ML pipeline either as manual or fully automated processes.
-Machine learning pipelines consist of data preparation, model development, model validation, model deployment, and model, and data monitoring phases.
+MLOps helps engineers and scientists implement the stages of the ML pipeline either as manual or fully automated processes.
+The process consists of at least five stages: data preparation, model development, model validation, model deployment, and model, and data monitoring phases.

 Data preparation